fdb/tag-site/about.md

 intuitive visual understanding of algorithms to avoid the bias inherent in large-scale models and take ownership of our own "small AI."

+<div class="spacer" style="padding-top: 100px"></div>

 # Goals

 The goal of this research is to make **artistic creation via artificial intelligence available to artists and designers**.
+For this, we:

+- Develop **new user-friendly software** to link to existing creative processes,
+- Initiate **artistic collaborations** with artists and designers to help them use our tools and methods,
-For this, we first want to **gain insight** into the artificial looking of the machine and the artistic potential of current tools.
-Then we will develop **new user-friendly software** to link to existing creative processes.
-We **share the available knowledge** through lectures, workshops, freely available (open source) software and online documentation.
+- **Share available knowledge** through lectures, papers, workshops, freely available (open source) software and online documentation.

+<div class="spacer" style="padding-top: 100px"></div>

 # People